 • general

 Rules Bit (GURPS): Shields and cover

 Intro: Under Cover This rule looks at the matter of letting shields provide cover instead of a DB bonus.
-That option offers some interesting benefits, from a nicely-restored (in 4e) ability for shields to protect passively, to detailed protection by body location, to shield walls and other defensive tricks.
+That option offers some interesting benefits, from a nicely restored (in 4e) ability for shields to protect passively, to detailed protection by body location, to shield walls and other defensive tricks.
 It all meshes nicely with existing game rules for cover, too.
-Edit 2021-02-20: Rewrote the section on “Protection and facing” to clean up confusing description of what hexes a shield protects.
-Also added common-sense stipulation that an immobile, wall-like “shield” should offer great protection from the front hexes, no protection from the side and rear hexes.
-The rule In general, treat…
+The rule In general, treat shields as offering only their DB, per written rules.
+But whenever the GM thinks it sensible, treat shields as cover (p.
+B407) instead: Defending Cover provides powerful protection, but there’s a trade-off: a shield protects with either its cover or its DB, not both…

+• general